MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/enable-cust-paymnt-prediction.md

 The **Manage customer credit and collections** workspace includes two new tiles, **Payment prediction per transaction** and **Customers with predicted high late balances**.

-- The **Payment prediction per transaction** tile shows the number of open customer transactions that have a probability of payment that is less than 50 percent in the **On time** bucket.
+- The **Transactions predicted to be paid late (preview)** tile shows the number of open customer transactions that have a probability of payment that is less than 50 percent in the **On time** bucket.
 You can select this tile to open the **Payment predictions per transaction** list page.
 - The **Customers with predicted high late balances** tile shows the number of customers for which more than half (50 percent) of the total balance is predicted to be paid late and/or very late.
 You can select this tile to open the **Payment prediction per customer** list page.

 [![Manage customer credit and collections workspace](./media/manage-customer-credit-collections.png)](./media/manage-customer-credit-collections.png)